codesandbox/storybook-addon/README.md

       /**
        * @required
+       * The default visibility of the new sandboxes inside the workspace.
+       *
+       * @note Use `private` if there is a private registry or private NPM
+       * configured in your workspace.
+       */
+      privacy: "private" | "public",

+      /**
+       * @required
        * Dependencies list to be installed in the sandbox.
        *
        * @note You cannot use local modules or packages since
        * this story runs in an isolated environment (sandbox)
        * inside CodeSandbox.
 As such, the sandbox doesn't have